gautham-98/DeepLearningLab/diabetic_retinopathy/README.md

 An implementation of grad-CAM is done for visualisation.
 The following are to be specified in **'configs/config.gin'**:
 1) List of indices of the images to be visualised from the train and test set.
 2) The layer of the neural network at which grad-CAM is applied.
-3) The class label for which visualisation is to be done.
+3) The class label for which visualisation is to be done, if this is not specified the gradCAM is performed for the predicted class.

 ```
 DeepVisualize.image_list_train = [5,6,7,8]